Rebecca Foon: La Lechuza and Dalmak

+Lost Voices

+Lost Voices is the result of multiple recording sessions led by Vid Cousins (Kid Koala, Amon Tobin, Colin Stetson) and was mixed/produced by Jace Lasek at Breakglass Studio in Montréal.
+The album features several tracks that make use of electric guitars alongside marimba, strings and percussion.
+Expanding from Dalmak’s core quartet, Esmerine expanded with bassist Jeremi Roy (who began touring with the group in 2013) as an official member.
+Lost Voices includes the appearance of GY!BE/Silver Mt.
+Zion violinist Sophie Trudeau as a featured guest.

+Everything Was Forever Until It Was No More

+The record won Junos for Best Instrumental Album of the Year as well as Recording Package of the Year in 2023.

 Other albums

 In 2004, Foon teamed up with Spencer Krug (Wolf Parade, Sunset Rubdown, and Moonface) and Rachel Levine (Cakelk) to form the string/piano/accordion-based trio Fifths of Seven, releasing its first album, Spry from Bitter Anise Folds, in 2005, which met with a positive reception.
 2005 saw Foon contribute cello to a number of other albums as well.
 Among these were From Cells of Roughest Air by The Mile End Ladies String Auxiliary, with Sophie Trudeau (Godspeed You!
 Black Emperor, A Silver Mt.
 Zion) and Genevieve Heistek (HangedUp).
-Foon also recorded Lost Voices in 2015 and Mechanics of Dominion in 2017 with Esmerine.